Manage Shopify Listings

 Individually

-1. Navigate to Catalog > Manage Catalog > Find your product.
+1. Catalog > Manage Catalog > Find your product.

 2. Toolbox > Website Properties > Action Menu > Post to Website.